Mrs. Chapman's practice

 If our county library is any guide, publishers prefer their Civil War novels gloomy.
 In fact, the balefuller the better seems to be the guiding principle.
 Fortunately, Queen of the Northern Mines has more to do with California and the Gold Rush than with the War.
 Its humor may be enjoyed without offense to prevailing literary taste.

-There's room for differences in the matter of humor in history, and the reader may choose as he or she pleases.
-We simply note, in the interests of disclosure, that this book contains jokes.
+There is room for difference in the matter of humor in historical fiction, and the reader may choose as he or she pleases.
+We simply note, in the interests of full disclosure, that this book contains jokes.
 And that the authors are unrepentant for having placed them there.